semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### Error

-If an error occurs during data loading, show the the corresponding message and the "Try again" button to reload the SidePanel content.
+If an error occurs during data loading, show the corresponding message and the "Try again" button to reload the SidePanel content.

 ![](static/error.png)